Robert Solomon

 Landscape, architecture, calligraphy, and pattern making are examples of influences which cause my paintings to oscillate between the organic and geometric.
 These dichotomies are the most consistent aspects of my work over time, but I don’t pursue them consciously.
 Instead, as I work, I experiment with materials both new and old to my process, creating rules which I inevitably break due to the nature of my materials.
 My recent work is gestural with the barest of preconceived subject matter.
 The diptych paintings use a format that encourages a heightened awareness of orientation and movement: the right and left sections must somehow be reconciled to my physical handedness.
 I believe technique is important but a secondary concern to the finished work, much like a director not getting in the way of the narrative, allowing the visual experience to be completed in the mind of the viewer.

-I find my statements can vary with each call to express my beliefs in a written form.
-What is consistent in my work has been a reliance on nature as inspiration for painting.
-My painting has some elements of landscape, in that, many works have vestiges of foreground, middleground and background.
+I find my statements vary each time I am called upon to express them in written form.
+Consistent, at least in painting, has been observation of the natural world.
 Nature and the desire to see the world through fresh eyes, in the language of paint, has been my guiding principle.
 By using photos and sketches, I gain entrance to the blank canvas, developing a tension between memory and representation and "abstraction".
 Thus, my work is grounded in the natural world and should somehow reflect a sense of color and composition analogous to the photograph.
 I tend to steer away from socio-political content which is best left to other means.
-If there is any "inner expression" it comes out as sexuality or a desire to merge the masculine-feminine.
-The work expresses itself in a style suitable for my uniqueness as an artist erasing labels but incorporating those "isms" that I am comfortable with (expressionism).
-Technique develops from the quality of pigment and it's medium, from water-fluid to a dense gel.
-In many ways, I find myself searching for a more abstract language but believing the pinnacle of painting cannot be superceded by contemporary art.
-What I do find relevant is the discovery or uncovery of turning non-meaning into art.
+If there is any inner or sub-conscious expression it manifests as sexuality or a desire to merge the masculine-feminine.
+Who can deny the debt we owe to great painters of the 19th and early 20thc?
+However, my age, parents, college education play a part in what my paintings look like.
+Technique develops from the process of uncovering each work.
+I find myself searching for a more abstract language but believing the history of painting will never again be expressed in "isms".
+What I do find relevant is the discovery or un-covery of turning non-meaning into art.
 There are precious few artists who can accomplish this feat: a purely visual sensation that defies language.